nadiannis/evento-api-fr-auth/README.md

 [`^ back to top ^`](#table-of-contents)

+- Add a new customer.
+- Authenticate a customer.
 - View list of customers & their orders.
-- Add a new customer.
 - View a customer.
 - Change balance amount.
 - View list of events with the tickets available.